cvnlab/analyzePRF/README.md

 - GLMdenoise (necessary only if you use the GLMdenoise feature; to download GLMdenoise, see http://kendrickkay.net/GLMdenoise/)

+Also, the code makes use of "parfor" (Matlab Parallel Computing Toolbox).
+However, this is not mandatory, as you can change the "parfor" contained in fitnonlinearmodel.m to a regular "for" loop, if you like.

 To use the toolbox, add it to your MATLAB path: addpath(genpath('analyzePRF'));